Principal Investigator

 Xinxin Hao

 Xinxin is a PhD student in Chemical Engineering, focusing on the fabrication of soft electrodes for tissues.
 In his undergrad, he worked on developing composite bioinks for living cells and composite conductive biomaterials.
 He completed his bachelor's degree in Chemical Engineering from McGill University in May 2023.
-He is the recipient of MEITA award and a CREATE SEED scholarship.
+He is the recipient of a FRQNT scholarship, MEITA award and a CREATE SEED scholarship.

 Email: xinxin.hao(at)mail.mcgill.ca